njanakiev/njanakiev.github.io/_posts/2017-03-02-covariance-matrix.md

 # Linear Transformations of the Data Set

-Next, we will look at how transformations affect our data and the covariance matrix $$C$$.
+Next we will look at how transformations affect our data and the covariance matrix $$C$$.
 We will transform our data with the following scaling matrix.

 $$
 S = \left( \begin{array}{ccc}